-Disposition of If human remains, animal mortuary features, sacred ceremonial objects, and objects of national or tribal patrimony are will be completed in accordance with the project's BDA or NAGPRA POA.
+Disposition of human remains, animal funerary features, funerary objects, sacred ceremonial objects, and objects of national or tribal patrimony will be completed in accordance with the project's BDA or NAGPRA POA.

 At the close of a monitoring, testing, or data recovery project (i.e., when the analyses and report writing effort are concluded), all project paper records will be electronically scanned and photocopied for digital curation.
 The contractor must contact Huhugam Ki Museum, Huhugam Heritage Center, or THM to obtain the current criteria and specifications for preparation of archaeological collections for curation.
-All artifacts, digital and paper documents, reports, and other project materials will be curated in accordance with the appropriate repository's criteria and specifications and transported to Huhugam Ki Museum's (1759 N. Longmore Road, Scottsdale), Huhugam Heritage Center's (21359 S. Maricopa Road, Chandler), or THM's (809 E. Southern Avenue, Tempe) secure repository facility.
+All artifacts, digital and paper documents, reports, and other project materials will be curated in accordance with the appropriate repository's criteria and specifications and transported to Huhugam Ki Museum's (1759 N. Longmore Road, Scottsdale [not currently an AAA-approved repository so cannot be used for projects on city, county, or state lands only]), Huhugam Heritage Center's (21359 S. Maricopa Road, Chandler), or THM's (809 E. Southern Avenue, Tempe) secure repository facility.
+Reclamation has its own collection policy (Jelinek 2021)and curation of materials removed from Reclamation fee land is currently to be conducted at a Reclamation facility in Boulder City.